Home

 davidjekel@gmail.com, daj@math.ku.dk

-Please do not use my UCSD email account because it is no longer active.
+Please do not use my UCSD or Fields emails accounts because they are no longer active.